globus/globus-automate-client/docs/source/authoring_flows.rst

 instantaneous compared to when the action "actually" completes and may be delayed up to the maximum poll interval of 10 minutes.

-It is important to remember that this delay between an Action actually being completed and it being recognized by the Flow can occur.
-A user running a flow may observe or receive other notification (such as an email for a Globus Transfer) that an Action has completed but the Flows service may not poll to discover the same state has been reached.
+It is important to remember that this delay between an Action's actual completion and it being detected by the Flow service can occur.
+A user running a flow may observe or receive another form of notification (such as an email from Globus Transfer) that an Action has completed prior to the Flows service polling to discover the same progress has occurred.
 This is an inherent property of the system.

 Managing Exceptions
 -------------------